 Store below 30°C. Do not refrigerate.
 The pen with the inserted cartridge should not be stored with the needle attached.

-KwikPen,Junior KwikPen and Tempo Pen
+KwikPen and Junior KwikPen

 Store below 30°C. Do not refrigerate.
 The pre-filled pen should not be stored with the needle attached.